OCVL/F-Cell/README.md

 }
 ```

-This corresponds to the following key/value pairs:
+This corresponds to the following key/value pairs, where options for each are in parenthesis, e.g: `your_mom: ("is lovely", "wears combat boots")`:

 - `version: "string"`:  The version of the configuration file used.
 The current newest version is 0.2
 - `description: "string"`: The description of the configuration.
 Useful if multiple configurations are used for your particular analysis, if you have multiple devices, or if you want to test multiple pipeline/analysis combinations.
-- `recursive_search: [true/false]`: Whether or not to analyze the folder structure recursively from the user-selected folder.
-- `raw: {}`: Parameters relating to handling of **raw** data
+- `raw: {}`: Parameters relating to handling of raw data. **Currently unused.**
 - `processed: {}`: Parameters relating to handling of data that has been registered, or **processed**.
 - `pipelined: {}`: Parameters relating to handling of data that has gone through F-Cell's pre-processing pipeline.

+#### `processed` keys/values:
+The processed parameters are as follows.

+- `video_format: "format string"`: The filename format of the **video** (e.g. avi, mp4, etc) associated with a single acquisition.
+Uses tag formatting to extract file-specific metadata.
+- `mask_format: "format string"`: The filename format of the **video of masks** associated with the video.
+Consists of a video of binary masks that describes the valid region in the video.
+Uses tag formatting to extract file-specific metadata.
+- `image_format: "format string"`: The filename format of the averaged image associated with a single acquisition.
+Uses tag formatting to extract file-specific metadata.
+- `recursive_search: (true/false)`: Whether or not to analyze the folder structure recursively from the user-selected folder.
+- `metadata: {}`: Parmaeters pertaining to a datasets' metadata.
+  - `type: ("text_file", "mat_file", "database")`: The source of non-filename based metadata.
+  - `metadata_format: "format string"`: The filename format, or database path of the metadata associated with a single acquisition.
+Uses tag formatting to extract file-specific metadata.
+  - `fields_to_load: {}`: The fields to load from the metadata source.
+If not specified, will load all metadata from the file.
+    Currently internally handled fields are:
+    - `framestamps: "string"`: The original frame indices, or "framestamps" of the processed video data.
+Included to track which frames were dropped from the original video.
+    - `stimulus_sequence: "string"`: The stimulus status (on/off), per frame, of the video.
+Length must match framestamps, and be a column of true/false values.

 ### Pre-processing pipeline: